eklavyaj/Neural-Machine-Translation/README.md

 - Evaluated the model using the Bleu Score calculated from unigrams and bigrams.
 - Achieved a good baseline of bleu score = 14.65.
 - Added attention to the model to better summarize the global context and make sound context-aware translations.
-- Achieved an improved bleu score of ~ 20.
+- Achieved an improved bleu score > 60.